|Nutrition Facts (per serving)|

 |% Daily Value*|

 |Dietary Fiber 2g||6%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-These scrumptious layered raspberry bars (pictured) bake to perfection with layers of buttery brown sugar and oat crust and coconut.
+These scrumptious layered raspberry bars bake to perfection with layers of buttery brown sugar and oat crust and coconut.
 It's an easy recipe to prepare, and the results are amazing.
-If you make these bars for a party, take along several copies of the recipe.
+If you make these bars for a party, take along several batches of the recipe.